ADHD Decision Paralysis: Why It Happens and How to Overcome It

 ADHD affects more than attention.
 It impacts how your brain processes information, emotions, and choices.

 Too Many Inputs at Once: Your brain may take in multiple possibilities, outcomes, and details all at the same time, making it harder to narrow things down.
+This can lead to sensory overload and analysis paralysis.

 Difficulty Prioritizing: When everything feels equally important, it becomes hard to decide what actually matters most.
+Time blindness can make it difficult to gauge how long tasks will take or when deadlines are approaching.

-Fear of Getting It Wrong: Past experiences, perfectionism, or sensitivity to consequences can make decisions feel high-stakes, even when they’re not.
+Fear of Getting It Wrong: Past experiences, perfectionism, or sensitivity to consequences can make decisions feel high-stakes, even when they're not.
+This fear of failure can keep you stuck in place.

 ADHD Paralysis vs ADHD Decision Fatigue